sgreenley/StuartGreenley/README.md

 Supply&Demand analytics
 Starting R along with finishing Python
 Tools ...
-SQL sql1, Python python1, Tableau tableau, Power BI powerbi, Alteryx alteryx, Excel excel
+SQL, Python python1, Tableau tableau,  Excel excel

 📫 How to reach me:
 You can find my contact details on my portfolio.
 You may also wish to connect with me on linkedin and write to me.